BLUE, PINK, GRAY, VIOLET & MORE

 6. SHERWIN WILLIAMS CLOUDBURST SW 6487

-If you’re looking for a FUN colour, either for the whole room or as a feature wall, Cloudburst is BURSTING with colour, without going too far.
+If you’re looking for a FUN color, either for the whole room or as a feature wall, Cloudburst is BURSTING with color, without going too far.

 7. BENJAMIN MOORE BALBOA MIST OC-27

 Balboa Mist is a BEAUTIFUL warm gray with a soft, violet undertone.
 It looks especially gorgeous with charcoal and white accents.